Get Started

 Create a store checkout page

-After you enter the page, you can change the current template, edit, or delete it.
-Also, you can use different checkout page templates for your store.
+After you enter the page, you can change the current template, edit it, or delete it.
+You can also use different checkout page templates for your store.

 Step 2: Create a custom checkout page